Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Examination Preparation and Scoring

-Candidates may access the AMCB Candidate Handbook for comprehensive study guidance and practice questions.
+Candidates may access the AMCB Candidate Handbook for comprehensive guidance on study and practice questions.
 The examination uses a pass/fail scoring system, with successful candidates receiving their Certificate in Nurse Midwifery (CNM) directly from the AMCB.

 Dual Certification Pathway